M-GII/VoltCart/readme.md

 - ✅ Frontend: Complete and deployed
 - 🛠️ Backend: Planned (Node.js, Express, database integration)

 > **Note:** The current deployment showcases the complete frontend experience.
-Backend services (authentication, persistent orders, and API-driven product data) are planned and will be integrated in future iterations.
+Backend services (authentication, persistent orders, and API-driven product data) are planned and will be integrated in the very near future iterations.

 ---